 This list is long (and certainly not exhaustive)—so we get it if it leaves you feeling a little overwhelmed.
 There is, however, good news: Most of these issues only cause temporary hair loss, so once you address the underlying cause, you will likely see your hair return to its former (luxurious) state.

 And if you are one of those people experiencing permanent hair loss, like androgenic alopecia?
 Your hair story isn’t over yet, either — you just need to find the right solution to keep it going.

-And that’s where Keeps comes in.
-We’re here to help you stop losing hair through education and treatment.
+That’s where Keeps comes in.
+We’re here to help you keep your hair and stop that receding hairline through education and treatment.
 You can get started on your treatment path today by checking out our offering and you can keep picking up knowledge by reading the next article: 10 Myths About Hair Loss It’s Time to Stop Believing.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.